aut0maat10/aut0maat10.github.io/_posts/2018-04-25-react_show_and_hide_elements_in_the_dom.markdown

 # Add Click Handler

 Next, we are going to add the click handler on the button.
-We set up a `showPersonHandler` , which will be executed when the button is clicked.
+We set up a `showPersonHandler` , which will be executed when the button is clicked:

 ![](https://i.imgur.com/zAJnIEW.png)